Capsule 15

 Educational

-Interactivity Type: Interactive
+Interactivity Type: Mixed

-Interactivity Level: Medium
+Interactivity Level: High

-Context: Higher Education
+Context: Higher Education | Professional Education

-Typical Age Range: Adult learners (18+ years)
+Typical Age Range: 18-25

 Description of Learning Objectives: